 You may not be considered "most in need" of training if you have had recent training or attained a recognized technical school certificate, college degree or diploma (2 years or less).
 A case-by-case determination will be made as to the marketability of a prior degree or certificate.

 The Georgia Illegal Immigration Reform and Enforcement Act requires individuals receiving public benefits to execute a signed affidavit (PDF) and submit a secure and verifiable document as attestation of the applicant’s lawful presence.
-To verify lawful presence, WIA applicants must sign the O.C.G.A.
-Affidavit as part of the training application before they receive service under WIA determined “Public Benefit” under the Act.
+To verify lawful presence, WIOA applicants must sign the O.C.G.A.
+Affidavit as part of the training application before they receive service under WIOA determined “Public Benefit” under the Act.

 Critical Financial Information

-- A voucher for payment for training is the only approved method of payment under WIA.
+- A voucher for payment for training is the only approved method of payment under WIOA.

 - Consult with your Career Advisor before signing any loan applications or contracts.